Experimentally probing entropy reduction via iterative quantum information transfer: Relationship between quantum and classical information measures

 When the dynamics is fully classical, we can show $i_{\rm TE}$ is reduced to the QC-transfer entropy, defined as

-The reduction follows from the absence of the measurement back action, which implies $p(a_{n}|Y_n)=p(b_{n}|Y_n)$.
-This means, in other words, when $i_{\rm QCT}$ and $i_{\rm TE}$ take different values, the system's dynamics are not fully classical.
+The reduction follows from the fact that $p(a_n|Y_n) = p(b_n|Y_n)$, which implies the absence of measurement backaction.
+This equality can be derived from Eqs.~\eqref{appeq:classical_markov} and \eqref{appeq:cond_prob_b}.
+This reduction implies that if $i_{\rm QCT}$ and $i_{\rm TE}$ take different values, the system dynamics are not fully classical.